-- Specify that a Program participant's voter registration application would be confidential and not subject to disclosure under the Freedom of Information Act (FOIA). - -- Provide that, if a qualified voter were a Program participant, the Qualified Voter File would have to contain his or her unique ID number issued by the Attorney General. - -- Require, for a Program participant, any poll list or poll book created for an election to include only the participant's name and a notation for the precinct election inspector to contact the city or township clerk. - -- Specify that "absent voter" would include a qualified and registered elector who was a participant in the Address Confidentiality Program and provided his or her Program participant ID number. - -- Require a participant to vote an absent ballot while he or she was enrolled in the Program. - -- Require a city or township clerk who received an absent voter ballot application from a Program participant to mail a ballot to the participant at the designated address.
+- -- Specify that a Program participant's voter registration application would be confidential and not subject to disclosure under the Freedom of Information Act (FOIA). - -- Provide that, if a qualified voter were a Program participant, the Qualified Voter File would have to contain his or her unique ID number issued by the Attorney General. - -- Require, for a Program participant, any poll list or poll book created for an election to include only the participant's name and a notation for the precinct election inspector to contact the city or township clerk. - -- Require a participant to vote an absent ballot while he or she was enrolled in the Program. - Require a city or township clerk who received an absent voter ballot application from a Program participant to mail a ballot to the participant at the designated address.